 How PAP Devices regulate breathing?

-OSA or Obstructive Sleep Apnea, regardless of the severity levels, is a condition that restricts involuntary airflow into the nasal airway, thereby leading to erratic sleeping cycles, night gasping, and breathing difficulties at night.
-To mitigate these issues, doctors recommend PAP or Positive Airway Pressure devices to facilitate easier breathing by incrementally pushing pressurized air into the concerned air chamber of the body.
+OSA or Obstructive Sleep Apnea (1)(2), regardless of the severity levels, is a condition that restricts involuntary airflow into the nasal airway, thereby leading to erratic sleeping cycles, night gasping, and breathing difficulties at night.

 However, breathing isn’t only about the inhalation and you also need to breathe out against the pressurized air to ensure that the lungs get requisite levels of oxygen.
 This is where a BiPAP device comes into the play as unlike a CPAP on Continuous Positive Airway Pressure device, it focuses on something called the Bi-level therapy.